 Posts should be done gradually and at particular times to ensure maximum engagement.
 For automation, you can use a scheduling tool like JARVEE for this.
 Here you’ll set the content you wish to post and exact times you want them posted then you can sit back and let the tool do the job for you.

 The primary rule here is ‘Give as much as you get’.
 To ensure users engage with you online, you can’t afford to be greedy.
 It’s basically a ‘you follow me’ ‘i follow you’ kind of relationship.
 Other users feel appreciated when you follow them back, they, therefore, feel obliged to keep following you and engaging with your content.

-Humans are creatures of habits.
+Humans are creatures of habit.
 This means that we inherently get used and follow a certain routine in our daily lives.